 Explanation Of The Code:

-• Inside the program, two print statements have been implemented.
-These will be used to print the range value of the float and double data type.
+Inside the program, two print statements have been implemented.
+These will be used to print the range value of the float and double data types.

-• Now, two inbuilt functions are used in the program.
+Now, two built-in functions are used in the program.
 The MIN_VALUE function will be used to get lower values & the MAX_VALUE will be used to get larger range values.

 Output:

-From the above output, we can see that the range values are different from Java float and double keyword.
+From the above output, we can see that the range values are different from the Java float and double keywords.
 So, this can be considered one of the major key differences in Java float vs double.

 2. Difference In Double Precision Floating Point:

-The double data type holds the Double Precision Number or High Precision & the Single Precision or Lower Precision is used as the Floating Data Type.
+The double data type holds the Double Precision Number or High Precision & the Floating Data Type holds the Single Precision or Lower Precision.

 In the case of the float variable, there can only be 7 decimal values included.
-In the case of the double data type, the decimal point can reach up to 15 points which is nearly double the float data type.
-That is the reason, it is called Higher Precision as well.
+In the case of the double data type, the decimal point can reach up to 15 points, which is nearly double that of the float data type.
+That is the reason it is called Higher Precision as well.

 public class Main